-Nearshoring and buffer storage: Strategies for minimizing risk in global supply chains – Image: Xpert.Digital
+Nearshoring and buffer stocks: Strategies for minimizing risks in global supply chains – Image: Xpert.Digital

-From global to local: Nearshoring as a response to crises
+From global to local: Nearshoring as an answer to crises

-In an increasingly globalized world, companies rely on making their supply chains efficient and low-risk.
-Recent global events, such as the COVID-19 pandemic and geopolitical tensions, have exposed the fragility of traditional supply chain models.
-Two strategies that have proven to be particularly effective in minimizing risk are nearshoring and building buffer stocks.
+In an increasingly globalized world, companies depend on making their supply chains efficient and low-risk.
+Recent global events, such as the COVID-19 pandemic and geopolitical tensions, have exposed the vulnerability of traditional supply chain models.
+Two strategies that have proven particularly effective in minimizing risk are nearshoring and building buffer stocks.

 Nearshoring: A return to proximity